Pressure-Assist Toilets: Benefits and Costs

 - Water savings.
 These toilets help you save water.
 Each flush of pressure-assist toilet uses 1.1-1.2 gallons, compared to dual-flush gravity-flow at 1.3 gallons or single-flow (1.6).
 That can add up to 4,000 gallons annually.

 - Lower maintenance.
 A pressure-assist toilet contains fewer moving parts, meaning it will be less likely to break down and require servicing.
+This is not to say that a pressure-assisted toilet is free of all problems, especially if you reside in an area prone to freezing temperatures (check out our article about freezing pipes solutions to prepare your plumbing for winter months).

 - No condensation.
 Lastly, many homeowners and business owners choose pressure-assisted toilets because these toilets are not impacted by humid weather (readers in Miami know what I'm talking about).
 That’s because the tank-in-tank design reduces any amount of sweat.

 By weighing the pros and cons of a gravity-flow toilet versus a pressure-assisted toilet, you can determine the right kind of toilet for your home.
-Then all you have to do is find a reliable plumber to install it for you.
+Then all you have to do is find a reliable plumber near you to install it for you.

 Looking for a Pro?
 Call us(866) 441-6648